Connect with us

 The resolution calls on the administration at Jackson State to join the faculty senate in opposing anti-critical race theory legislation.

 “In a nation that has for centuries struggled with issues of racial inequity and injustice, many students do not have adequate knowledge of BIPOC and LGBTQI history and the policies that contributed to inequities,” the resolution states.
-“Jackson State University has a responsibility and to build equity and social justice.”
+“Jackson State University has a responsibility and opportunity to help build equity and social justice.”

 This article first appeared on Mississippi Today and is republished here under a Creative Commons license.